-1. Promotion

-- a.
-To Assistant Professor: Requires possession of the appropriate terminal degree or its equivalent as defined by the unit standards of each discipline. - b.
+- 1. Promotion - To Assistant Professor: Requires possession of the appropriate terminal degree or its equivalent as defined by the unit standards of each discipline. - b.
 To Associate Professor: Except in unusual circumstances, four (4) or more years of full-time service in rank as assistant professor are required prior to the date of promotion (application may be made during the fourth year in rank), and possession of the terminal degree in the appropriate discipline is required consistent with applicable unit standards.
-The character of the service in rank as assistant professor shall be such that there is a clear demonstration of professional growth and an increasingly valuable contribution to the University. - c.
+The character of the service in rank as assistant professor shall be such that there is a clear demonstration of professional growth and an increasingly valuable contribution to the University.

+- c.
 To Professor: Except in unusual circumstances, five (5) or more years of full-time service in rank as an associate professor are required prior to the date of promotion (application may be made during the fifth year) and possession of the terminal degree in the appropriate discipline is required consistent with applicable unit standards.
 The character of the service in rank as associate professor shall be such that there is a clear demonstration of professional growth and an increasingly valuable contribution to the University.
 (See d. below.) - d.
 In all applications for promotion, performance in teaching, community and University service, and scholarship are all important and essential as set forth in section 6.200.
-For promotion to full professor, a faculty member must have the level necessary as defined in the CBA and unit standards in teaching, scholarship/creative activity, and service.
+For promotion to full professor, a faculty member must have the level necessary as defined in the CBA and unit standards in teaching competence, scholarship/creative activity, and service.
 However, no faculty member may be promoted to full professor on the basis of teaching and service alone.
-Scholarship shall be demonstrated by scholarly publication, scholarship of teaching and learning, or appropriate public recognition for creative works.

-2. Award of Tenure
+Scholarship shall be demonstrated by scholarly publication or appropriate public recognition for creative works (in the disciplines of Art, Media Arts, Theatre & Dance, and Music). - 2.
+Award of Tenure - a.

-- a.
 Eligibility for application for tenure is defined in Article 9.310, Eligibility for Tenure Application. - b.
-Professional growth, activity, and prospects shall be demonstrated by scholarship or appropriate recognition for creative works; continuous improvement of pedagogical knowledge, skill, and impact; involvement in continuing education programs; participation in professional societies; receipt of grants, contracts, fellowships, and other awards; and/or direction of student research. - 3.
-Salary Determination - Merit Award or Outstanding Performance Award: Above normal performance in at least two (2) of the three (3) areas: teaching, scholarship/creative activity, or public service; or outstanding performance or special recognition in at least one (1) of these areas, and normal performance in the remaining area or areas of assigned duties. - Normal Increment: The performance of a majority of faculty members will generally be evaluated as "normal."
-They will be expected to grow in value to the institution and will be rewarded with a "normal" increment to their salary. - c.
-Less-Than-Normal Increment: Poor performance of assigned responsibilities within the scope of employment may constitute grounds for a less-than-normal evaluation.
-It is understood that the absence of performance in any one or two of the areas of teaching, scholarship/creative activity, and public service does not justify a less-than-normal evaluation.
-Performance is to be evaluated consistent with workload assignment.
-Failure to submit an IPR for evaluation by a faculty member, when required (see CBA 10.210, 10.220), is grounds for a less-than-normal increment.
+Professional growth, activity, and prospects shall be demonstrated by scholarly publication or appropriate recognition for creative works; involvement in continuing education programs; participation in professional societies; receipt of grants, contracts, fellowships, and other awards; and/or direction of student research. - 3.
+Salary Determination - a.
+Merit Award: Above normal performance in at least two (2) of the three (3) areas: teaching, research/creative activity, or public service; or outstanding performance or special recognition in at least one (1) of these areas, and normal performance in the remaining area or areas of assigned duties. - b.
+Normal Increment: The performance of a majority of faculty members will generally be evaluated as "normal."
+They will be expected to grow in value to the institution and will be rewarded with a "normal" increment to their salary.

+c.
+Less-Than-Normal Increment: Either the absence of any performance or poor performance of assigned responsibilities within the scope of employment may constitute grounds for a less-than-normal evaluation.
+It is understood that the absence of performance in any one or two of the areas of teaching, research/creative activity, and public service does not justify a less-than-normal evaluation if the quantity of performance in the remaining area or areas is proportional to the FTE of the appointment, if the quality of performance in the remaining area or areas.
+Failure to submit an IPR for evaluation by a faculty member, when required (see CBA 10.210, 10.340), is grounds for a less-than-normal increment.